 - Services and water are extremely limited along the route.
-There are several POIs on the GPS map above, and you can also get the full route info including mileposts with services here.
+There are several POIs on the GPS map above.

 - Water is very limited in several sections of the route.
 There are points of interest (POI) on the GPS link above that note the last reliable water for the most significant sections, the longest of which is ~80 miles.

 - There are several other sections of 50+ miles without reliable water.
 Much of this depends on the season you ride.
 Spring and early summer ensure more reliable water sources.
 Late summer and fall could be hit or miss.
 Plan accordingly.

 We recommend using a GPS and the Benchmark Oregon Road & Recreation Atlas.
 Most of the route is easily navigable.
 The only sections that seem to give people problems are as follows:

 - Mile 52.7 – stay left when the OC&E trail splits